The AAT can review many Child Support decisions made by the Child Support Registrar at Services Australia (the Agency).

 - a decision to refuse to extend the time to apply for a first review of a Child Support decision

 - a decision relating to a person's percentage of care for a child.

 A second review is done in the General Division of the AAT.

 Departure prohibition orders and departure authorisation certificates

-We can also review a decision made by the Department about:
+We can also review a decision made by the Agency about:

 - revoking or varying a departure prohibition order

 This is also done in the General Division of the AAT.